saravmani/PythonBoilerplateLangchainV1/README.md

 # GenAI API with LangChain and LangGraph

-A simple Python API that leverages LangChain and LangGraph for creating GenAI applications.
+A simple Python API that leverages LangChain and LangGraph for creating GenAI applications with Groq's Llama3-8b-8192 model.

 ## Setup